Table of Contents

 You can use your bank statements to track any payments you’ve made in case there are any issues.
 For example, if your lender believes you missed your monthly mortgage payment, you can provide them with a copy of your bank statement to show the transaction went through.

-Some lenders for various loan applications may also want to take a look at your bank statements for proof of income purposes.
+Some lenders for various loan applications may also want to take a look at your bank statements to verify your income.

-How long should your bank statements be kept for this specific reason is up to you.
-Keep in mind that banks are only legally required to keep them on record for at least five years.
+How long you should keep your bank statements for this specific reason is up to you.
+Keep in mind that banks are legally required to keep customers’ statements for at least five years, but many keep them for longer.
+It’s a good idea to ask your bank how long they hold onto your statements.
 If you want to hang onto them for longer, it’s best to download or save a copy for your own records.

 Spot Fraud or Identity Theft